 About the Author: Asmita Sen was born in Patiala but has lived in eleven different states.
 She hails from Kolkata, West Bengal.

 She started writing officially for magazines and newsletters since she was thirteen years old.
-Started journaling since she was a twelve year old, and gradually dialed up to blogging.
+Started journaling since she was twelve years old, and gradually dialed up to blogging.